Daniel-KM/Omeka-S-module-BulkImport/README.md

 - [ ] Distinction between skipped and blank (for spreadsheet).
 - [ ] Update for module Mapping.
 - [ ] Import of users, in particular for Omeka S import.
+- [ ] Import of uri with label in spreadsheet.
 - [ ] Skip import of vocabularies and resource templates for Omeka S import.
 - [ ] Manage import of Custom vocab with items.
 - [ ] Why are there 752 missing ids with direct sql creation in Spip?
 - [ ] Spip: Utiliser la langue de la rubrique supérieure si pas de langue.

 Warning
 -------